mythril-forge/vanilla-spells/spells/level-3/stinking-cloud.md

 Each creature that is completely within the cloud at the start of its turn must make a Constitution Saving Throw against poison.
 On a failed save, the creature spends its action that turn retching and reeling.
-Creatures that don't need to breathe or are immune to poison automatically succeed on this saving throw.
+Creatures that don't need to breathe or are immune to poison automatically succeed on this Saving Throw.

 A moderate wind (at least 10 miles per hour) disperses the cloud after 4 rounds.
 A strong wind (at least 20 miles per hour) disperses it after 1 round.